mengeziml/TutorialNotebooks/README.md

-# TutorialNotebooks
+# Tutorial Notebooks
-A collection of notebook from the tutorials I've been watching
+A collection of notebooks from the tutorials I've been watching in preparation for the retail project